dearshrewdwit/java_intro/README.md

-# A Little Java App
+# An Intro to Java
 First things first.
 Clone this repository so you can follow along!

 ## Workshop Objectives